taylor-cox/metoo-fuckyou/README.md

 Note 2: Whenever I go into something I'm not to sure of, I'm going to *put tin foil hat on* so you know not to take it too seriously.

 Also, a good 90% of this shit is a gut feeling more real based-in-truth fact driven evidence.
 Some of it is *even* an outright lie.
-Everybody lies.

 Take it with a grain of salt.

 Enjoy.

 ## Spring/Summer, 2022.
 The WPI "Masters" Experience.
 The story might start before this depending on who you ask, but this is the most interesting part of everything from my perspective.
+I'd be *so* willing to talk about all my fuck ups more, so feel free to ask me to have a chat! (no thanks).

 Let's start here.

 ---